Improper Use of Motor Vehicle

 You should ring us and discuss your case if you have been charged.

-Deciding on whether to plead guilty or not has important implications for you and should be made after proper discussions with a criminal lawyer.
+Deciding on whether to plead guilty or not to Improper Use of Motor Vehicle has important implications for you and should be made after proper discussions with a criminal lawyer.

 This is legislation that comes from section 65A of the Road Safety Act 1986.